Framework

 Competences LT1 Beginner LT2 Advanced Learner LT3 Early career professional LT4 Advanced professional LT5 Expert

-searching for reference material can find reference material can find specific reference material - - -
+searching for reference material can find reference material can find specific reference material can use reference material in a way relevant for translation - -

-using reference material can apply digital search strategies can apply digital search strategies relevant for translation - - -
+accessing online resources can apply digital search strategies can apply digital search strategies relevant for translation - - -

-differentiating between text editions - can distinguish text editions can use text editions in a translation-relevant way - -
+differentiating between text editions - can distinguish between text editions can use text editions in a translation-relevant way - -

 applying critical apparatus - can use critical apparatus - - -